Baby Growth Charts: How To Track Your Baby's Development

 This number tells you how your baby stacks up with other children their age.
 For example, if your baby is in the 90th percentile for height, that means around 90% of babies are shorter than yours and only 10% are taller than yours.

 That being said, your baby’s percentile number is helpful, but it’s not the most important factor in determining if your little one is healthy.
-There are a couple of things to remember when thinking about percentile.
+There are a couple of things to remember when thinking about percentiles.

 1) It’s Not A Contest